reginash99/Rescue-mate/README.md

 # History

-To show a history of transcriptions, a table with unique IDs, a timestamp, and a status (successful - not empty transcription, fail - empty transcription) is displayed.
+To show a history of transcriptions, a table with unique IDs, a timestamp, and a status is displayed.
+The status and the critea are as follows:
+- Successful if the transcription text in the received json is not empty
+- Fail if the transcription text in the received json is empty